iree-org/iree/docs/developing_iree/benchmarking.md

 ### Bytecode Module Benchmarks

 Normally, the IREE VM is expected to be integrated into applications and driving model execution.
 So its performance is of crucial importance.
-We strike to introduce as little overhead as possible and have several benchmark binaries dedicated for evaluating the VM's performance.
+We strive to introduce as little overhead as possible and have several benchmark binaries dedicated for evaluating the VM's performance.
 These benchmark binaries are named as `*_benchmark` in the [`iree/vm/`](https://github.com/google/iree/tree/main/iree/vm)